 Eryngium maritimum has been introduced into parts of eastern North America (Hultén & Fries 1986): e.g. to Camden, New Jersey before 1881 (Britton 1881) and to Ellis Island, New York in 1922 (Mathias & Lincoln 1941), where it was used as ornamental plant for seashore restoration (Lieberman & O’Neill 1988).
 It is naturalised along the eastern seaboard of Canada (Ontario) and the USA (Virginia, New York, New Jersey, North Carolina; USDA, NRCS 2012) but is not considered invasive in New Jersey (New Jersey Invasive Species Council 2009).

 Eryngium maritimum has been introduced to Australia with plantings of Ammophila arenaria (Weeda 1987) and is naturalised in southeast Australia (Pálá-Paúl et al. 2006) where it occurs at 5 sites on the coast of New South Wales (Hnatiuk 1990; eFloraSA 1999).
-It is considered a potential weed in Australia (Csurhes & Edwards 1998), but no dominant stands have been recorded recently and it grows in similar habitats to those in in Europe (Graham Prichard, pers. comm.).
+It is considered a potential weed in Australia (Csurhes & Edwards 1998), but no dominant stands have been recorded recently and it grows in similar habitats to those in Europe (Graham Prichard, pers. comm.).

 II.
 Habitat